SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/index.md

 If you click one of the column headings below **Result**, you get the following options:

 * **Sort ascending**: Clicking here sorts the records in ascending order, for example, alphabetically if the column contains text, based on the column in question.
 * **Sort descending**: Click here to sort the records in descending order, based on the column in question.
-If the column contains numbers (such as ID numbers), the highest will be displayed at the top.
+If the column contains numbers (such as ID numbers), the highest is displayed at the top.
-* **Group by**: For example, if you have the "Category" column containing the values "Sales", "Support" and "Invoices", the records will be divided into three groups with these headings.
+* **Group by**: For example, if you have the "Category" column containing the values "Sales", "Support" and "Invoices", the records are divided into three groups with these headings.
 * **Functions**: If you click here you can choose between **Mathematical functions** and **Statistical functions**.
 An example of a mathematical function is summing a column consisting of numerical values.
 With regard to statistical functions, you can, for example, [add a column][7] showing request response times, and then use the **Average** statistical function to display the average response time for the displayed requests.
 If, instead, you select **Remove functions**, you remove any previously specified functions.

 At the top right corner of the search results list are the following buttons: